 Year Ended December 31,

-2016 2016 2017
+2016 2017 2018

 (RMB) (RMB) (RMB) (US\$)

 (In millions)

 Non-GAAP Financial Data

 EBITDA (1) 1,700 2,348 2,272 331

 Adjusted EBITDA (1) 1,755 2,379 3,269 476

 (1) We believe that EBITDA is a useful financial metric to assess our operating and financial performance before the impact of investing and financing transactions and income taxes.
 Given the significant investments that we have made in leasehold improvements, depreciation and amortization expense comprises a significant portion of our cost structure.
 In addition, we believe that EBITDA is widely used by other companies in the lodging industry and may be used by investors as a measure of our financial performance.
 We believe that EBITDA will provide investors with a useful tool for comparability between periods because it eliminates depreciation and amortization expense attributable to capital expenditures.
 We also use Adjusted EBITDA, which is defined as EBITDA before share-based compensation expenses and unrealized gains (losses) from fair value changes of equity securities.
 We present Adjusted EBITDA because it is used by our management to evaluate our operating performance.
 We also believe that Adjusted EBITDA provides useful information to investors and others in understanding and evaluating our consolidated results of operations in the same manner as our management and in comparing financial results across accounting periods and to those of our peer companies.
-Our calculation of EBITDA and Adjusted EBITDA does not deduct foreign exchange loss, which was RMB18 million in 2016, foreign exchange loss, which was RMB18 million in 2016, foreign exchange loss, which was RMB18 million in 2016, foreign exchange loss, which was RMB18 million in 2016, foreign exchange loss, which was RMB18 million in 2016, foreign exchange loss, which was RMB18 million in 2016, foreign exchange loss, which was RMB18 million in 2016, foreign exchange loss, which was RMB18 million in 2016, foreign exchange loss, which was RMB18 million in 2016, foreign exchange loss, which was RMB18 million in 2016, foreign exchange loss, which was RMB18 million in 2016, foreign exchange loss and provides an indication that our future results will be
+Our calculation of EBITDA and Adjusted EBITDA does not deduct foreign exchange gain, which was RMB16 million in 2016, foreign exchange loss, which was RMB18 million in 2017, and foreign exchange loss, which was RMB14 million (US\$21 million) in 2018.
+The presentation of EBITDA and Adjusted EBITDA should not be construed as an indication that our future results will be unaffected by other charges and gains we consider to be outside the ordinary course of our business.